 Research & Insights

-Topics: Disease surveillance, predictive modeling, resource optimization, ethical frameworks, implementation challenges.
+Topics: Disease surveillance, predictive modeling, resource prioritization, ethical frameworks, implementation challenges.

 Key Recommendation: Disaggregate model performance by race, ethnicity, age, geography, and socioeconomic status as standard practice.